dunnie99/AssetTrade/Article/celProperty.md

     Using smart contracts for property acquisition makes the process of buying property transparent, safe, and faster.
 Transactions happen according to rules set beforehand, reducing the need for intermediaries, the acquisition process happens smoothly and quickly.

+    ## ERC-1155, And Why?

+    ERC-1155 is like a special type of smart contract on the Ethereum blockchain that can hold many different kinds of digital assets all in one place.
+Imagine ERC-1155 as a digital toolbox that can hold different types of properties, like houses, apartments, or land, all in one place.
+Advantages Include;
+    Saves Money, Easy Buying, Safe Transactions,Custom Information, Works Everywhere, Sharing Ownership

     ## Tutorial
     Let us delve into the step-by-step tutorial for creating a Property Acquisition Smart Contract on the Celo blockchain.